08.05.09

 Family mission statement

-Posted in Family, Married life at 11:34 am by admin
+Posted in Family, Married life at 11:34 am by ducky

 Before nephew Yeshe came to live with us for year, my husband and I talked a bit about getting his buy-in on how the family should run.
 Being Silicon Valley corporate geeks, we wrote a mission statement for our family: